Doctor of Philosophy Aeronautics & Astronautics

 - Electronic Application

 GRE scores must be submitted electronically by ETS to the University of Washington (Institution Code: 4854).
 Test scores must be dated prior to the application deadline.

 We only want transcripts from institutions where you received (or will receive) a degree.
-Please do not mail official paper transcripts.

 Unofficial electronic transcripts should be attached to your electronic application.
 They should be drawn from documents generated by the institution.
 A scan of an official transcript is strongly preferred.
 However, an unofficial transcript or "academic history" generated by an online student portal may also be acceptable.